 She has worked in a small town clinical setting in Homer, Alaska and a large level-one trauma hospital in Austin, Texas.
 As a Peace Corps volunteer, she delivered vaccinations to communities in rural Bolivia, which sometimes required riding for hours down a dirt road in a Jeep that served as the mobile medical clinic.

-Jake has been involved in the Climate Change field since 2007 with a focus on the human health impacts of climate change.
-He currently coordinates our project with the North Olympic Peninsula Resource Conservation and Development Council and provides project consulting on climate change public health research in Alaska Native Villages.
-He remains involved in, and was previously full time staff for, the Center for Climate and Health at the Alaska Native Tribal Health Consortium in Anchorage, Alaska.
-This work involves development of community climate change/health impact scenarios, monitoring of climate-sensitive health outcomes, and local collaboration for relevant adaptation interventions.
+Jake has been involved in the Climate Change field since 2007 with a focus on the human health impacts of climate change and collaborating with tribal communities.
+He is leading our work with the Upper Snake River Tribal Foundation, coordinated our recent project with the North Olympic Peninsula Resource Conservation and Development Council, and provides project consulting on climate change public health research in Alaska Native Villages.
+He remains involved in, and was previously full time staff for, the Center for Climate and Health at the Alaska Native Tribal Health Consortium in Anchorage, Alaska aiding in the development of community climate change/health impact scenarios, monitoring of climate-sensitive health outcomes, and furthering local collaboration for relevant adaptation interventions.
 Previous experiences include climate change health research at the Environmental Defense Fund (EDF) in Washington, D.C. and at the London School of Hygiene and Tropical Medicine.

-Missy is a project coordinator with us and a Science Research Fellow at the University of Michigan pursuing her doctoral degree in urban adaptation.
-This includes supporting development of the Adaptation Chapter for the U.S. National Climate Assessment.
-In this role, Missy worked with leading climate adaptation and mitigation experts to identify major themes and trends in national climate adaptation efforts for distillation into the Assessment.
+Missy is leading our project with the 1854 Treaty Authority, a collaborative tribal organization in Minnesota.
+She is also a Science Research Fellow at the University of Michigan pursuing her doctoral degree in urban adaptation.
+She supported the development of the Adaptation Chapter for the U.S. National Climate Assessment and worked with leading climate adaptation and mitigation experts to identify major themes and trends in national climate adaptation efforts for distillation into the Assessment.
 Before joining the University of Michigan, Missy was the national Climate Director for ICLEI-Local Governments for Sustainability where she worked with over 600 local governments to advance their climate mitigation, climate adaptation, and sustainability efforts.

 Missy received her Bachelor's degree in Science from the University of New England in Marine Biology and Environmental Science and her Master's degree from Columbia University in Climate and Society.